mpolimeno/sdsu-sage-tutorial-git/_build/html/_sources/sagecalc.rst.txt

 **Exercises:**

    #.
-Divide :math:`28` by :math:`2` raised to the 5th power as a  rational number, then get it's decimal approximation.
+Divide :math:`28` by :math:`2` raised to the 5th power as a  rational number, then get its decimal approximation.

    #.
 Compute a decimal approximation of :math:`\sqrt{2}`